British Rail Class 87: 87101

-Whilst the first 35 locomotives (numbered from 87001 to 87035, known as Class 87/0) were identical, the 36th and last member of the class, which was going to carry the number 87036 before entering traffic but was allocated 87101 instead, had major equipment differences from the rest of the class: While the 87/0s were fitted with a traditional tap changer transformer and rectifiers, 87101 had a new thyristor power control system, and better anti-slip protection. and spent over a year on test before entering service in 1976.
+Whilst the first 35 locomotives (numbered from 87001 to 87035, known as Class 87/0) were identical, the 36th and last member of the class, which was going to carry the number 87036 before entering traffic but was allocated 87101 instead, had major equipment differences from the rest of the class.
+While the 87/0s were fitted with a traditional tap changer transformer and rectifiers, 87101 had a new thyristor power control system and better anti-slip protection; it spent over a year on test before entering service in 1976.

-It was reported that the locomotive's hauling ability was around 20% better than the 87/0's, a feature which made it particularly suitable for freight work.
+It was reported that the locomotive's hauling ability was around 20% better than the 87/0s, a feature which made it particularly suitable for freight work.
 The locomotive, named Stephenson after transfer of the name from 87001, worked the same services as the standard locomotives for many years, until British Rail was sectorised in the 1980s.
 The locomotive was then transferred to Railfreight in 1989, to be used exclusively for freight work, and was limited to 75 mph.

 As a freight locomotive, it was transferred to EWS and, after suffering a major failure, the locomotive was withdrawn in 1999.
-It was sold to the French train manufacturing company Alsthom, who used it as a source of spare parts for the remainder of the fleet before scrapping its remnants at Barrow Hill during January 2002.
-It was the first Class 87 to be withdrawn and scrapped.
+It was sold to the French train manufacturing company Alsthom, who used it as a source of spare parts for the remainder of the fleet before scrapping its remnants at Barrow Hill during January 2002; it was the first Class 87 to be withdrawn and scrapped.
 Some thyristor equipment has been preserved by AC Locomotive Group.